Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 ## Analyze data with the Analyst agent <Lifecycle status='private_beta' />

 Use dbt <Constant name="copilot" /> to analyze your data and get contextualized results in real time by asking natural language questions to the [<Constant name="query_page" />](/docs/explore/dbt-insights) Analyst agent.
+To get access to the Analyst agent, [join the waitlist](https://www.getdbt.com/product/dbt-agents#dbt-Agents-signup).

 Before you begin, make sure you can [access <Constant name="query_page" />](/docs/explore/access-dbt-insights).

 1. Click the **<Constant name="copilot" />** icon in the Query console sidebar menu.
 2. Click **Agent**.